Save BC Wolves

 Wolves in the Great Bear Rainforest are different; they are genetically distinct from inland grey wolves.
 The population carries more genetic diversity because it has never been through a population bottleneck, the term used to describe the severe depletion of a population followed by a resurgence in numbers originating from only a few individuals.
 Rainforest wolves inhabit all environments along the mainland coast and adjacent islands, but not the offshore archipelago of Haida Gwaii.
 They live almost exclusively on deer and what the ocean provides, including salmon, herring roe and even seals and sea lions.

 In B.C., all wolves are subject to the provincial government’s Wolf Management Plan, updated and released in April, 2014.
-The plan does not appropriately address the societal, ecological and economic roles that only healthy populations of wild wolves can fulfill.
-Instead, the plan, based on faulty estimates of population growth and potentially biased beliefs about impacts to cattle ranchers, is mainly focused on wolf control.
+The plan does not appropriately address the societal, ecological and economic roles that only healthy populations of wild wolves can fulfil.
+Instead, the plan, based on faulty estimates of population growth and potentially biassed beliefs about impacts to cattle ranchers, is mainly focused on wolf control.
 In 2010, approximately 1,400 wolves were reported killed – 12-26% of the estimated number of wolves in the province, and the highest mortality rate since 1976.
-Under the management plan, it is legal to hunt wolves without any special license in most regions of the Great Bear Rainforest ten and a half months out of the year; in Tweedsmuir Park it is legal seven months out of the year.
+Under the management plan, it is legal to hunt wolves without any special licence in most regions of the Great Bear Rainforest ten and a half months out of the year; in Tweedsmuir Park it is legal seven months out of the year.

 Take Action